Prukutu/AOES-CLIM-git/_episodes/03-create.md

 Then we tell Git to make `planets` a [repository]({{ page.root }}{% link reference.md %}#repository) -- a place where Git can store versions of our files:

 ~~~
 $ git init
 ~~~
 {: .language-bash}

-It is important to note that `git init` will create a repository that includes subdirectories and their files---there is no need to create separate repositories nested within the `planets` repository, whether subdirectories are present from the beginning or added later.
-Also, note that the creation of the `planets` directory and its initialization as a repository are completely separate processes.
+It is important to note that `git init` will create a repository that includes subdirectories and their files -- there is no need to create separate repositories nested within the `planets` repository, whether subdirectories are present from the beginning or added later.
+Also, note that the creation of the `planets` directory and its initialization as a repository are <u>separate processes</u>.

 If we use `ls` to show the directory's contents, it appears that nothing has changed: